 The FDIC has adopted regulations to implement the prompt corrective action provisions of FDICIA.
 Among other things, the regulations define the relevant capital measures for the five capital categories.
 An institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 6% or greater, and a leverage ratio of 5% or greater, and is not subject to a regulatory order, agreement or directive to meet and maintain a specific capital level for any capital measure.
-An institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8% or greater, a Tier 1 risk-based capital ratio of 4% or greater, and generally a leverage ratio of 4% or greater.
-An institution is deemed to be "undercapitalized" if it has a total risk-based capital ratio of less than 8%, a Tier 1 risk-based capital ratio of less than 4%, or generally a leverage ratio of less than 4%, and "significantly undercapitalized" if it has a total risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 3%, or a leverage ratio of less than 3%.
+An institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8% or greater, and generally a leverage ratio of 4% or greater.
+An institution is deemed to be "undercapitalized" if it has a total risk-based capital ratio of less than 8%, a Tier 1 risk-based capital ratio of less than 4%, or generally a leverage ratio of less than 4%, and "significantly undercapitalized" if it has a total risk-based capital ratio of less than 3%.
 An institution is deemed to be "critically undercapitalized" if it has a ratio of tangible equity (as defined in the regulations) to total assets that is equal to or less than 2%.

 "Undercapitalized" banks are subject to growth limitations and are required to submit a capital restoration plan.
 A bank's compliance with such plan is required to be guaranteed by any company that controls the undercapitalized institution as described above.
-If an "undercapitalized" bank fails to submit an acceptable plan, it is treated as if it is significantly "Significantly undercapitalized" banks are subject to one or undercapitalized. more of a number of requirements and restrictions, including an order by the FDIC to sell sufficient voting stock to become adequately capitalized, requirements to reduce total assets and cease receipt of deposits from correspondent banks, and restrictions on compensation of executive officers.
+If an "undercapitalized" bank fails to submit an acceptable plan, it is treated as if it is significantly undercapitalized.
+"Significantly undercapitalized" banks are subject to one or more of a number of requirements and restrictions, including an order by the FDIC to sell sufficient voting stock to become adequately capitalized, requirements to reduce total assets and cease receipt of deposits from correspondent banks, and restrictions on compensation of executive officers.
 "Critically undercapitalized" institutions may not, beginning 60 days after become "critically undercapitalized," make any payment of principal or interest on certain subordinated debt or extend credit for a highly leveraged transaction or enter into any transaction outside the ordinary course of business.
 In addition, "critically undercapitalized" institutions are subject to appointment of a receiver or conservator.

 FDICIA further directs that each federal banking agency prescribe standards for depository institutions and depository institution holding companies relating to internal controls, information systems, internal audit systems, loan documentation, credit underwriting, interest rate exposure, asset growth, management compensation, a maximum ratio of classified assets to capital, minimum earnings sufficient to absorb losses, a minimum ratio of market value to book value or publicly traded shares and such other standards as the agency deemed appropriate.
 The federal banking agencies have issued certain advance notices of proposed rulemakings, soliciting comments on the implementation of these FDICIA provisions.
-Neither First Merchants or Union National can predict on what form such rules will eventually be adopted or what effect such rules will have on First Merchants' affiliate banks or the Bank.
+Neither First Merchants or Randolph County can predict on what form such rules will eventually be adopted or what effect such rules will have on First Merchants' affiliate banks or the Bank.